james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 # Twin Server Install

-If you wish you can install the database server & docker runtine server (PyRar Server) as two separate linux systems.
+If you wish you can install the database server & docker runtime server (PyRar Server) as two separate linux systems.
-Just run the MaraiDB insatll on a DB server, instead of the docker server, then run all the `mysql -u root` commands on the DB server.
+Just run the MariaDB install on a DB server, instead of the docker server, then run all the `mysql -u root` commands on the DB server.

 This will require that you copy a few `.sql` scripts from the PyRar Server to the DB Server.